CristinaSilvan/Microsoft-Azure/AZ-900 (Fundamentals)/Apuntes/Azure Fundamentals.md

 Fault tolerance is the ability to remain up and running during component and service failures

-Disaster is a serious disruption of services caused by natural or human-induced causes (they can affect entires Azure's regions) and **Disaster Recovery** is the ability to recover from that event by replication of the data in different regions for example
+Disaster is a serious disruption of services caused by natural or human-induced causes (they can affect entires Azure's regions) and **Disaster Recovery** is the ability to recover from that event

+By taking advantage of cloud-based backup services, data replication, and geo-distribution, you can deploy your apps with the confidence that comes from knowing that your data is safe in the event of disaster

 ![6.png](img/6.png)